 Your business will need to go through the process of locating its existing contracts in order to migrate them into a centralised location.
 Resources will need to be dedicated to extracting and uploading contract data, while ensuring that this is the most up-to-date version.

 Depending on the size and complexity of your contract portfolio, this can be a time-consuming task.
-Contract management software can help you to digitise legacy contracts and related documents by automatically extracting contract data to speed up this process while improving the accuracy of records.
+Contract repository software can help you to digitise legacy contracts and related documents by automatically extracting contract data to speed up this process while improving the accuracy of records.

 Any new contracts and related documents should be added to the contract repository to prevent any additional fragmentation.
 By keeping all records within one secure location, you will be able to create a single source of truth.